Entering the Era of Discrete Diffusion Models: A Benchmark for Schr\"odinger Bridges and Entropic Optimal Transport: Background

-In this section, we recall the \emph{generative SB task on discrete spaces}, a well-established problem in the SB and OT literature \citep{kim2024discrete,ksenofontov2025categorical}.
-In short, the goal is to learn an SB process or coupling that performs transport between probability distributions on discrete spaces using available empirical data samples.
-Formally, we consider the following learning setup:
+Building on this background, we formalize the \emph{generative discrete-space EOT/SB task}.
+This is a well-established problem in the literature \citep{kim2024discrete,ksenofontov2025categorical}.
+In short, the goal is to learn an optimal conditional distribution that transports a probability distribution on discrete spaces using available empirical samples.
+Formally, we consider the following setup:

-Despite recent progress in the development of SB methods that solve this task, there remains no standard methodology for performance evaluation, mainly due to the absence of ground-truth distribution pairs $(p_0, p_1)$.
-In this work, we propose a benchmark construction, inspired by \citep{gushchin2023building}, that enables standard evaluation of such methods on datasets built from SB pairs $(x_0, x_1)$ with known $q^*(x_1 | x_0)$.
-Such datasets provide more informative metrics and offer a consistent framework for assessing the performance of SB methods on discrete spaces.
+Despite recent progress in developing discrete-space SB methods for this task, there is still no standard evaluation protocol.
+The main obstacle is the lack of discrete datasets with known ground-truth EOT/SB solutions, i.e., pairs of marginals $(p_0,p_1)$ for which the optimal conditional $q^*(x_1 | x_0)$ is available.
+Access to such ground truth enables direct comparison with a learned model $q^{\text{model}}(x_1 | x_0)$, allowing evaluation of how accurately a method solves the underlying EOT/SB problem rather than relying on proxy metrics.
+Inspired by \citep{gushchin2023building}, we therefore propose a pipeline that generates ground-truth benchmark instances, applicable to discrete-space solvers.